abuultjens/FABL-8-Open-Isothermal-Platform/README.md

 # FABL-8-Open-Isothermal-Platform
 <img align="right" src="https://github.com/abuultjens/FABL-8-Open-Isothermal-Platform/blob/main/Picture%202.png">
-Publically accessible details on how to build and opperate a FABL-8 isothermal diagnostic device.
+Publicly accessible details on how to build and operate a FABL-8 isothermal diagnostic device.
 The build instructions have been divided into an essential and optional section.
-The essential section details how to build just the control, heating, excitation and emission systems as well as a touchscreen interface - the bare minimum for an operating isothemal platform.
-The optional section describes how we built a casing for the instriment, however this specific design was not manditory for function and could be used as a guid as there is considerable flexibility.
+The essential section details how to build just the control, heating, excitation and emission systems as well as a touchscreen interface - the bare minimum for an operating isothermal platform.
+The optional section describes how we built a casing for the instrument, however this specific design was not mandatory for function and could be used as a guide as there is considerable flexibility.

 ## About
 The FABL-8 is an open source, low cost and scalable diagnostic platform for the running of loop mediated isothermal amplification (LAMP) reactions.

 ## Publication
-A puplication detailing the FABL-8 and its diagnostic performance agains commercial offerings is in progress.
+A publication detailing the FABL-8 and its diagnostic performance against commercial offerings is in progress.

 # Essential build